JustinotherGitter/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 #### Internal Script

-The internal script can be written in the _head_ or the _body_, but it is preferred to put it on the body of the HTML document.
+The internal script can be written in the _head_ or the _body_, but it is preferred to put it in the body of the HTML document.
-First, let us write on the head part of the page.
+First, let us write in the head part of the page.

 ```html
 <!DOCTYPE html>